Nearly every 20 minutes, someone in Texas is injured or killed because of a car accident involving alcohol.

 Of course, none of the above of would be considered the worst consequence of drinking and driving.
 That would be injuring or killing an innocent person.

-Whether you were driving a car or motorcycle, riding a bike or walking when you were struck by a drunk driver, contact a personal injury lawyer that is experienced with these types of claims.
 A drunk driving accident can change someone’s life forever.
 A lawyer can be a victim or the victim’s surviving family members’ best bet at getting damages to help cover property damage costs, medical and rehabilitation bills, loss of wages, among other expenses.
-Why should you have to pay for someone else’s recklessness and utter disregard?
+Why should you have to pay for someone else’s recklessness?

 Sometimes monetary compensation won’t bring you the closure you desire.
 In addition to economic damages (mentioned above), you may be able to sue for punitive damages.
 Punitive damages were designed to punish the guilty party.
 In Texas, civil law permits drunk driving victims to sue for punitive or exemplary damages.
 On top of punishing the driver, you may also receive additional compensation.
 However, there may be caps on the recovery.

-Plano personal injury lawyer, Amy VanDeLoo, has successfully negotiated several DWI/DUI cases in the state of Texas and won her clients the compensation they need and deserve.
+Dallas personal injury lawyer, Amy VanDeLoo, has successfully negotiated several DWI/DUI cases in the State of Texas and won her clients the compensation they need and deserve.

 Drunk driving accidents cannot only be catastrophic for the victim, but they can also be devastating for the family members of the victim.
 If you or a loved one has suffered as a result of a drunk driver’s selfish and negligent decision to behind the wheel, Amy VanDeLoo will stand by your side and fight.
-Contact the VanDeLoo Firm today at 972-200-5080.
+Contact the VanDeLoo Firm today at 972-200-5080 to schedule a free initial consultation.